Media independence and diversity

 Currently, the Broadcasting Authority of Zimbabwe (BAZ) and the Postal and Telecommunication Regulatory Authority of Zimbabwe (POTRAZ) regulate the sectors separately.

-The push for the convergence is driven by the technological advancement in both sectors and the apparent reality of their intersection as both licensed and prospective broadcasters in the country adopt complementary and/or alternative broadcasting methods.
+The push for convergence is driven by technological advancements in both sectors and the reality of their future intersection as broadcasters in Zimbabwe adopt complementary and/or alternative broadcasting methods.

 - Fair and transparent licensing of players for the sector